 Q: My wife who qualifies for expeditious naturalization has two children, age 11 and 16.
 Can they also apply?

-A: Children who have not yet reached their 18th birthday will automatically become U.S. citizens when their biological parent naturalizes.
+A: Under INA 320, children who have not yet reached their 18th birthday will automatically become U.S. citizens when their biological parent naturalizes.
 Children must be residing in the United States in the legal and physical custody of their U.S. citizen parent pursuant to a legal admission for permanent residence*.
 If the U.S. citizen direct-hire employee adopts their spouse’s children, the children would automatically naturalize as U.S. citizens provided that (a) they had been adopted prior to reaching the age of 16; (b) had been in their legal custody and had resided with them for at least two years; and (c) were in their legal and physical custody in the United States as lawful permanent resident aliens.

 *Under the Citizenship for Children of Military Members and Civil Servants Act, this requirement is deemed satisfied if the child who is residing in the legal and physical custody of a citizen parent is: